cloudfoundry/cf-mysql-release/docs/configuration.md

 Note 2: If all you need is a database deployment, it is possible to deploy this release with zero broker instances and completely remove any dependencies on Cloud Foundry.
 See the [proxy](jobs/proxy/spec) and [acceptance-tests](jobs/acceptance-tests/spec) spec files for standalone configuration options.

-## Setting wsrep_cluster_name

-The current the version now allows `wsrep_cluster_name` to be set manually.

-To set the name for a new cluster, update the `cf_mysql.mysql.cluster_name` property in the mysql instance group.
-Deploy and the cluster should come up with your new name.

-To set the name for an existing cluster is a bit more moving parts and requires some down time.
-Steps are as follows:
- * Scale the cluster down to 1 node
- * Update the `cf_mysql.mysql.cluster_name` property in the mysql instance group
- * Scale the cluster back up to 3 nodes